Jerry Reed: 1970s

 Reed was featured in animated form in a December 9, 1972, episode of Hanna–Barbera's The New Scooby-Doo Movies, "The Phantom of the Country Music Hall" (prod.
 No. 61-10).
 He sang and played the song "Pretty Mary Sunlight".
 The song is played throughout the episode as Scooby and the gang search for Reed's missing guitar.

 In the mid-1970s, Reed's recording career began to take a back seat to his acting aspirations.
 In 1974, he co-starred with his close friend Burt Reynolds in the film W.W. and the Dixie Dancekings.
-While he continued to record throughout the decade, his greatest visibility was as a motion picture star and almost always in tandem with headliner Reynolds; after 1976's Gator, Reed appeared in 1978's High-Ballin' and 1979's Hot Stuff.
-He also co-starred in all three of the Smokey and the Bandit films; the first, which premiered in 1977, landed Reed a No. 2 hit with the soundtrack's "East Bound and Down".
+While he continued to record throughout the decade, his greatest visibility was as a motion picture star and almost always in tandem with headliner Reynolds, after 1976's Gator.
+In 1977 he co-starred with Claude Akins in the CBS cop show Nashville 99 and also wrote and performed the theme song.
+It was cancelled after only four episodes, freeing him up to co-star with Reynolds in Smokey and the Bandit.
+His song for the movie, "East Bound and Down," landed Reed a number-two hit.
+He went on to co-star in all three of the Smokey and the Bandit films.

-In 1977, Reed joined entrepreneur Larry Schmittou and other country music stars including Conway Twitty, Cal Smith, Larry Gatlin, and Richard Sterban, as investors in the Nashville Sounds, a minor league baseball team of the Double-A Southern League that began play in 1978.
+Also in 1977, Reed joined entrepreneur Larry Schmittou and other country music stars, including Conway Twitty, Cal Smith, Larry Gatlin, and Richard Sterban, as investors in the Nashville Sounds, a minor league baseball team of the Double-A Southern League that began play in 1978.

-He made two guest appearances on the sitcom Alice, in 1978 and 1981.
+Reed appeared in 1978's High-Ballin' and 1979's Hot Stuff and made two guest appearances on the sitcom Alice in 1978 and 1981.

-When asked whom he considered the best actor, Burt Reynolds credited Reed.

-Reed also took a stab at hosting a TV variety show, filming two episodes of The Jerry Reed Show in 1976.

-Scottish rockers The Sensational Alex Harvey Band released a version of "Amos Moses" in 1976.
+Reed also hosted a TV variety show, filming two episodes of The Jerry Reed Show in 1976.
+The Sensational Alex Harvey Band released a version of "Amos Moses" in 1976.

 In 1979, he released a record comprising both vocal and instrumental selections titled, appropriately enough, Half & Half.
 It was followed one year later by Jerry Reed Sings Jim Croce, a tribute to the late singer/songwriter.
 He also starred in a TV movie in that year entitled Concrete Cowboys.